-International warranty

-Your hearing aid is covered by an international limited warranty issued by the manufacturer for a period of 12 months from the date of delivery.
-This limited warranty covers manufacturing and material defects in the hearing aid itself, but not in accessories such as batteries, tubing, speakers, earpieces and filters. etc. Problems arising from improper/incorrect handling or care, excessive use, accidents, repairs made by an unauthorized party, exposure to corrosive conditions, physical changes in your ear, damage due to foreign objects entering the device or incorrect adjustments are NOT covered by the limited warranty and may void it.
-The above warranty does not affect any legal rights that you might have under applicable national legislation governing sale of consumer goods.
+Warranty International warranty Certificate Your hearing aid is covered by an international limited warranty Name of owner: issued by the manufacturer for a Hearing aid professional: of delivery.
+This limited warranty Hearing aid professional's a ddress: defects in the hearing aid itself, but Hearing aid professional's p hone: not accessories such as batteries, tubing, ear wax filters, etc. Problems Purchase date: excessive use, accidents, repairs made Warranty period: Month: by an unauthorized party, exposure to corrosive conditions, physical Model left: Serial no.: changes in your ear, damage due to Model right: Serial no.: or incorrect adjustments are NOT Battery size: may void it.
+The above warranty does not affect any legal rights that you l warranty might have under applicable national legislation governing sale of consumer goods.
 Your hearing care professional may have issued a warranty that goes beyond the clauses of this limited warranty.
-Please consult him/her for further information
+Please consult him/her for further information.